-DPPH is one of the most widely used tests is the scavenged free radical effect, in\which the color turns to yellow the scavenged effect tests a free stable dark-purple tulip, when natural antioxidants are returned by an electron and a proton.
-The optical, structural properties of Al2O NPs prepared by the pulsed laser ablation (PLA) Nd: YAG laser method at various energies (500,800,1000 mJ) were studied using color absorbance, UV-VIS spectroscopy, scanning electron microscopy (SEM), and atomic force microscopy (AFM).
+DPPH is one of the most widely used tests with scavenged-free radical effect, in which the color turns to yellow when tested onto a free stable dark-purple tulip, where natural antioxidants are returned by an electron and a proton.
+The optical, structural properties of Al2O NPs prepared by the pulsed laser ablation (PLA) Nd: YAG laser method at various energies (500,800,1000 m]) were studied using color absorbance, UV-VIS spectroscopy, scanning electron microscopy (SEM) and atomic force microscopy (AFM).
 The results showed that the average particle size is less than 41 nm.
-Spectroscopic analyses were used to study the antioxidant activity of $Al_2O_3$ nanoparticles by 2,2-diphenyl-1-picrylhydrazyl (DPPH) free radical.
+Spectroscopic analyses were used to study the antioxidant activity of Al2O3 nanoparticles by 2,2-diphenyl-1-picrylhydrazyl (DPPH) free radical.
 The DPPH displacement was shown to be directly proportional to the high energies according to the results.
-The increased\energy of (500,800 and 1000 m]) for free radicals at $(64.53 \pm 5.487)\%$ , $(74.00 \pm 2.887)\%$ , and $(84.67 \pm 4.372)\%$ . respectively, as compared to ascorbic acid.
-Furthermore, the toxicity of these nanoparticles on human blood parameters was studied using the complete blood count (CBC) (in vitro) by hematological parameters (PLT); (HGB-Hb); (RBCs); (WBCs); Count type white blood cells) are compared to control groups, our results demonstrate no significant changes in levels (PLT); (HGB-Hb); (RBCs); (WBCs);( count type white blood cells) between test and control groups.
+The increased energy of (500, 800 and 1000 mJ) for free radicals are at (64.53 \pm 5.487)%, (74.00 \pm 2.887)% and (84.67 ± 4.372)% respectively, as compared to ascorbic acid.
+Furthermore, the toxicity of these nanoparticles on human blood parameters was studied using the complete blood count (CBC) (in vitro) by hematological parameters (PLT), (HGB-Hb), (RBCs), (WBCs), and count type white blood cells, and are compared to control groups.
+Our results demonstrate no significant changes in levels of (PLT), (HGB-Hb), (RBCs), (WBCs), and count type white blood cells between test and control groups.
 This data suggests that aluminum oxide nanoparticles have no harmful effect on hematological parameters (in vitro).

-Keywords: Aluminum oxide nanoparticles; Antioxidants; Complete Blood Count (CBC).
+Keywords: Aluminum oxide nanoparticles; Antioxidants; Complete Blood Count (CBC)